Bring Me to Life: Cover versions

 Welsh singer Katherine Jenkins recorded a cover version of "Bring Me to Life" for her 2009 album Believe.
 It was released as the album's second single in October 2009.

+In April 2026, artist DOMI released a techno-pop cover version of "Bring Me to Life", accompanied by an official music video, for the upcoming 2026 album.

 In popular culture

 The song plays a key role in the 3rd and 6th episodes of the second season of the HBO comedy series The Rehearsal.

 On May 29, 2025, "Bring Me to Life" is used as the official trailer song for the video game Elden Ring: Nightreign.